ElnurKasimov/my_vocabulary/README.md

 ## **How to use the application**

 After launching the application, you may see a lot of messages from Spring in the console.
-The last one should be.
+The last one should be
 "TO WORK WITH THE DICTIONARY VISIT"
 "http://localhost:8080"
 This means that all the functionality of the application is available on localhost:8080.